tambrulee/portfolio_project/README.md

 <img src="assets/images/readme/code-testing/page-testing-2.png">

-* Recoded all sections where there was a button tag nested witWorkingn an a tag, so that it is an a tag with a button class so that CSS and styling are picked up.
+* Recoded all sections where there was a button tag nested within an a tag, so that it is an a tag with a button class so that CSS and styling are picked up.

 <img src="assets/images/readme/code-testing/page-testing-3.png">